scottgriv/Portfolio-Website/content/projects/java-backsplash_tile_square_footage_calculator.md

 showInProjects: true
 ---

-A calculator that will assist in determining the number of backsplash tile cases/packs to purchase, based on the square footage using the width and length (in feet and/or inches) of a surface area.
+A console based calculator that will assist in determining the number of backsplash tile cases/packs to purchase, based on the square footage using the width and length (in feet and/or inches) of a surface area.